gbl08ma/utilities/README.md

 ## Features

   - **Clock functionality** - see and set the current time and date.
-Multiple time and date formats supported.
+Multiple time and date formats supported, and you can choose to show an analog clock.

   - **Chronometer functionality** - 20 timers that can go upwards or downwards, and be paused (accuracy: +/- 7 ms)

   - **Calendar** - besides seeing any calendar month, you can add events on specific days (useful for storing exam dates and assignment due dates).
+You can also choose to use the week view, which has the advantage of showing more event details.
 Events can be edited, deleted and copied or moved to other days.
 You can easily set a stopwatch to remind you about a certain event.
+Searching for events is also supported.

   - **Task list** - like calendar events, but with no set date.
+You can mark tasks as complete.

   - **Power management** - fine adjustment of the power off and backlight timeouts, as well as brightness level.
 Advanced users can also set the CPU clock speed (overclock or underclock).

-  - **File manager** - more advanced than the one provided by Casio in the Memory menu, with Utilities you can move files between folders, rename files and folders, view text files and calculate the SHA-256 sum of files.
+  - **File manager** - more advanced than the one provided by Casio in the Memory menu, with Utilities you can move files between folders, rename files and folders, calculate the SHA-256 sum of files and view text ones.
 Long file names supported.
+Users willing to take some risk can also copy files (still a unstable feature).

   - **Lantern** - turn your Prizm into a expensive lantern!
 Modes supported: steady light, flashing light, morse light (screen lightens up while you press a key) and color light.